araobp/spielzeug/README.md

 #### Peripheral controller : Arduino Uno (AVR ATmega16U2)

+(I am currently migrating from Arduino Uno to PIC16F...)

 [pic of my arduino-uno](./doc/arduino-uno.png)

 I have also developed an original actuator shield for Arduino Uno to control a servo motor and DC motors: